 How to Use

 1. Work the dry pigments with water into a heavy paste with a palette knife.

 2. Grind the pigment into the warm solution of glue.

 3. Keep the paints warm enough to remain a solution while painting with them, and use warm water to dilute them.

-Use a bristle brush for painting, applying the paint in thin layers to sized paper, cardboard, panel or canvas.
-This method is excellent for alla prima painting and for thin underpainting.
-To harden and make the paint film more water resistant, spray the dried painting with a 10% solution of water and alum or a 4% solution of formaldehyde.
+Use a bristle brush for painting, applying the paint in thin layers to sized paper, cardboard, panel, or canvas.
+This method is excellent for alla prima painting and thin underpainting.
+To harden and make the paint film more water resistant, spray the dried painting with a 10% solution of water and alum or a 4% formaldehyde solution.

 1: The viscosity measurement of a 17.7% percent solution at 20° C (68° F).
 In Great Britain, a scale was used as a conventional measure of kinematic viscosity.
 The Engler scale is based on comparing the flow of the substance being tested to the flow of another substance, namely water.
 Viscosity in Engler degrees is the ratio of the time of flow of 200 cubic centimeters of the material whose viscosity is being measured to the time of flow of 200 cubic centimeters of water at the same temperature (usually 20° C [68° F] but sometimes 50° C [122° F] or 100° C [212° F] ) in a standardized Engler viscosity meter.